MicrosoftDocs/defender-docs/articles/defender-for-cloud/file-integrity-monitoring-enable-log-analytics.md

       - File content
       - Windows services

       Each tab lists the entities that you can edit in that category.
-For each entity listed, Defender for Cloud identifies whether FIM is enabled (true) or not enabled (false).
-Edit the entity to enable or disable FIM.
+For each entity listed, Defender for Cloud identifies whether file integrity monitoring is enabled (true) or not enabled (false).
+Edit the entity to enable or disable file integrity monitoring.

     :::image type="content" source="./media/file-integrity-monitoring-overview/file-integrity-monitoring-workspace-configuration.png" alt-text="Screenshot of workspace configuration for file integrity monitoring in Microsoft Defender for Cloud.":::